alphagov/government-service-design-manual/service-manual/making-software/development-environment.md

 ### Suitable range of virtual machine options

-Support for 64 bit architectures and a range of virtual machine sizes at least up to 4 cores, 16GB RAM and 300GB disk.
+Support for 64 bit architectures and a range of virtual machine sizes at least up to 4 cores, 14GB RAM and 300GB disk.

-### Run own operating system

-The flexibility to run whatever operating system is deemed suitable for the project, rather than just a limited subset of those supported by a vendor.

 ### EU-based data centres